 "How can I START this exercise" or "I tried X approach but it did not work, what am I doing wrong?" (including any error messages!) will give you much better feedback than "how can I SOLVE this exercise?" - the more you break down the process into methodical steps, the easier you will be able to understand the issue as a whole.

 Take around 20 minutes to try and solve the problem yourself by using terminal responses, searching online, and developing a strategy for testing within your code.
 Finding the specific answer will help you during that problem, but creating an effective problem solving strategy will serve you time and time again!

 Slack is the perfect tool for this, you can even start an instant video call with the responder.
 Avoid using traditional less effective methods like phone or sms.

-Enter the # public-support channel which is where you will be served more quickly.
+Enter the #public-support channel which is where you will be served quicker.